Michael J. March - Associate

 Prior to attending law school, Michael earned dual degrees in Accounting and Corporate Finance from Salisbury University.
 After graduation, he obtained his Series 7 license and worked at a global investment firm where he focused on FINRA audits, corporate investigations, and domestic and international financial disclosures.

-Michael is currently pursuing his LLM in Taxation at Georgetown University Law Center with a certification in International Taxation.
+Michael received his LL.M in taxation from Georgetown University Law Center with a certification in International Taxation.
 He is admitted to practice in the State and Federal Courts of Maryland, U.S. Tax Court, and the District of Columbia.

 - University of Baltimore School of Law, J.D.
 (2016)